Local Water Done Well: Launch and legislative framework

 The Local Water Done Well policy consists of three stages: repealing the previous Labour Government's Three Waters legislation; passing the Local Government (Water Services Preliminary Arrangements) Act 2024 to establish the framework and preliminary arrangements for the new water services system; and passing the Local Government (Water Services) Bill to establish the endurance settings, structural and operational arrangements, and regulatory backstop powers for the new water services system.

 On 12 February 2024, Transport Minister Simeon Brown announced that the Government would create a "Technical Advisory Group" (TAG) to develop two "Local Water Done Well" laws by mid-2025 that would allow local councils to voluntarily establish their own water management groupings and council-controlled organisations along the lines of Wellington Water and Auckland's Watercare Services.
-The Technical Advisory Group's membership consisted of Castalia Limited's managing director Andreas Heuser (Chair), New Zealand Infrastructure Commission director and former Watercare chief executive Raveen Jaduram, Porirua City Council chief executive Wendy Walker, Chapman Tripp partner Mark Reese, and Whangārei District Council chief executive Simon Weston.
+The Technical Advisory Group's membership consisted of Castalia Limited's managing director Andreas Heuser (chair), New Zealand Infrastructure Commission director and former Watercare chief executive Raveen Jaduram, Porirua City Council chief executive Wendy Walker, Chapman Tripp partner Mark Reese, and Whangārei District Council chief executive Simon Weston.
+On 23 August, the New Zealand Treasury released its regulatory impact statement on the Local Waters Done Well legislation.
+It expressed concerned that the New Zealand Government had "limited consultation and engagement" with key stakeholders on the development of its policies including water services sector organisations, local councils, Māori iwi (tribes) and hapū (subgroups) and other interest groups.
+Treasury officials warned that inadequate consultation would affect the development and implementation of water policies.